chrisburnell/chrisburnell.com/_posts/2013-06-16-annoying-navigation-css.md

 {% include content/heading.html title='Don’t throw away your visitors!' id='dont-throw-away-visitors' %}

-Check me out [on CodePen](https://codepen.io/chrisburnell "Chris Burnell on Codepen"){:rel="external"}, if you you’ve got some spare time.
+Check me out [on *CodePen*](https://codepen.io/chrisburnell "Chris Burnell on CodePen"){:rel="external"}, if you you’ve got some spare time.
 I highly recommend taking part in the [Pattern Rodeo](https://blog.codepen.io/rodeo/ "The Pattern Rodeo"){:rel="external"} if your motivation needs a kick up the rear!